ashfn/Authorises/README.md

 - Linux and System Administration ( 1 Year ) 🐚

 ## Notable Projects:
-- [Password Manager](https://github.com/Authorises/PasswordManager) This isn't supposed to be anything special, just a simplified client/server password/secure note manager.
+- [Password Manager (ARCHIVED)](https://github.com/Authorises/PasswordManager) This isn't supposed to be anything special, just a simplified client/server password/secure note manager.
 - [Faction Alert](https://github.com/Authorises/FactionAlert) A simple spigot plugin that allows you to add a command to factions to alert everyone on your team a message.

 ## Get in touch: